ohduran/ohduran.github.io/_posts/2018-10-06-how-to-read-a-book.md

 >
 > -- __How to Read a Book__

+My main takeaway from this book is that reading is some sort of a video-game.
+Like skiing, or playing chess, reading feels like a deliberate process where you gain expertise while doing it, but only if you are focused and dedicated to it.
+First is tough, and you feel helpless, an you keep going because you witness that you're gaining competence and powers as you go through it.

 ## Part 1: The dimensions of Reading

 The reader is more like the catcher in a game of baseball: ideas cannot be grasped passively, one must fight for them to be hold.
 Given the same thing to read, one would read it better by reading more actively while carefully executing each step more correctly.